SensLI: Sensitivity-Based Layer Insertion for Neural Networks: Introduction

 \section{Introduction}

-The best network architecture for supervised learning generally is a-priori unknown.
+Suitable network architectures for supervised learning are, in general, a-priori unknown.
 Hence in practice, the architecture is often chosen by experience and experiment.
-The field of Neural Architecture Search (NAS) has arisen in order to tackle this issue by finding a suitable architecture before the actual training process starts.
+The field of neural architecture search (NAS) has arisen in order to tackle this issue by finding a suitable architecture prior to the actual training process.
 However, NAS algorithms are generally considered computationally expensive.

-We establish a general framework to increase the depth of the network during the training process.
-This is a vital step in adapting the network architecture during training.
-A schematic visualization can be found in \cref{figure:layer-insertion}.